vefunder/protocol-research-review/articles/accumulate_ecosystem/Risk_Assessment-Accumulate_Network-Accumulate_Bridge-Accumulated_Finance.md

 |------|
 |[Aggregated Balance of Stakers by Type](https://docs.google.com/spreadsheets/d/1gDlENkhPkzSvdi73ySq75VJgcsrvBOlSlTPtrFwS9_k/edit?usp=sharing)|

-This shows a nearly inverse relationship which may suggest some disproportional power between different stakeholder groups.
+This shows a nearly inverse relationship likely indicates the relative token distribution between insiders and retail.
+Insiders are likely to be operating validators and retail users are likely to be delegates.

 *Note: In the following section on Token-based Risk we will elaborate further on centralised aspects of decision-making.*